 I’m grateful for the opportunities I’ve had to lead new inter-departmental projects in my current role.
 As a result, I’ve grown tremendously as a marketer.
 The skills I’ve acquired align with the requirements for the Marketing Manager role and make me a qualified candidate.
 My dedication and well-rounded experience make me a perfect fit for this role, and I’m excited to continue contributing to the company’s continued success.

-Ultimately, your goal should be to show management that not only are you qualified for the new role or promotion, but you’re a loyal employee looking for opportunities to grow with the company.
+The example accomplishes the goal of showing the hiring manager that not only are they qualified for the new role or promotion, but they’re a loyal employee looking for opportunities to grow with the company.

 While the two are often confused, a cover letter for an internal position differs from a letter of interest.
 A cover letter is prepared for a publicly advertised job opening.
 A letter of interest is a letter that you write for a job that isn’t being advertised or may not even exist right now.